2016 NFL year and free agency period begins

 In the most recent accusation, Manziel’s former girlfriend Colleen Crowley said in an affidavit that the NFL quarterback restrained, hit and threatened her on January 30.
 She accused Manziel of grabbing her by the hair and hitting her ear, causing her to lose her hearing.

 Manziel has denied hitting Crowley.
-Dallas police have referred Manziel's case to the district attorney as a misdemeanor assault/domestic violence allegation.
-In a February 25 statement on its blog
+Dallas police have referred Manziel’s case to the district attorney as a misdemeanor assault/domestic violence allegation.
+In a February 25 statement on its blog, police said its investigation is complete and it won’t comment while District Attorney Susan Hawk prepares the case for a grand jury.

 “I think his future on our team will be addressed here pretty soon,” Browns head coach Hue Jackson said on February 24 at the NFL Combine in Indianapolis.
 “But let me say this.
 I think it’s really important that obviously there (were) some people involved in this situation that happened, and I feel very bad about those things, as they do happen.